Timing a Running Race

 Start List

-All Racers in One Group: If you only have one distance, this is the recommended option .
+Keep All Racers in One Start Group: If you only have one distance, this is the recommended option .
 Some running races with various race distances also choose to start all racers in one group.
 This is generally only feasible in small races and can increase the chances of racers completing the wrong course.
-This should be taken into account.
+This should be taken into account when selecting this option.

-Create Custom Start Groups: This is the recommended option for the vast majority of running races.
-Start Groups for running races are usually defined by the distance that racers choose.
-As such, when you go to configure your Start List you will choose to “Define start groups using racer fields” and then select the field from your registration form that corresponds to the distance racers registered for.
-If we continue to use the example pictured in the Registration section this would be the field “Saturday Events” for the first day and “Sunday Events” for the second.
-If however you’re
+Split Racers into Start Groups: This is the recommended option for the majority of running races.
+Start Groups for running races are usually defined by the distance that racers choose as well as gender.
+As such, when you go to configure your Start List you will choose to “Define start groups using racer fields” and then select the field from your registration form that corresponds to the distance racers registered for and their gender.

 Once this is done you can “Assign Racer Numbers” and “Assign Start Times” as described in the Configure Start List documentation.